Thoughts on Shmirah and End of Life

 Curated by Gail Tosto

 This is a space to share thoughts about the non-practical aspects of shmirah and death/end of life in general.
-Posts may touch on religious, spiritual, philosophical, psychological, historical, cultural, or mystical topics, as well as poetry or short fiction.
-Time will tell!
+Posts may touch on religious, spiritual, philosophical, psychological, historical, cultural, or mystical topics.
+Poetry, short fiction, and essays are all welcome.

 Send your writings on shmirah, death, dying, mourning, etc. to gailtosto at gmail period com.
 The two of us will take it from there, on an individual basis.